 AIT July/August 2014

-I’ll admit it was more by luck than judgement that with the news of Alcoa acquiring Firth Rixson and numerous investments by companies such as Constellium, that this issue of Aluminium International Today includes a dedicated feature on ‘Aerospace’.
+With the news of Alcoa acquiring Firth Rixson and numerous investments by companies such as Constellium, this issue of Aluminium International Today includes a dedicated feature on ‘Aerospace’.

 Along with a look at pushing the limits for hot and cold rolling mills on page 32, we also explore the reasons why aluminium is quickly being recognised by aerospace players as financially and environmentally beneficial (page 36).